 - Rapidly Rising Population: India’s population has steadily increased through the years.
 During the past 45 years, it has risen at a rate of 2.2% per year, which means, on average, about 17 million people are added to the country’s population each year.
 This also increases the demand for consumption goods tremendously.

-- Low Productivity in Agriculture: A major reason for poverty in the low productivity in the agriculture sector.
+- Low Productivity in Agriculture: A major reason for poverty is low productivity in the agriculture sector.
 The reason for low productivity is manifold.
-Chiefly, it is because of fragmented and subdivided land holdings, lack of capital, illiteracy about new technologies in farming, the use of traditional methods of cultivation, wastage during storage, etc.
+Chiefly, it is because of fragmented and subdivided landholdings, lack of capital, illiteracy about new technologies in farming, the use of traditional methods of cultivation, wastage during storage, etc. Read, Agriculture Product Market Committee – APMC for relevant details.

 - Underutilized Resources: There is underemployment and disguised unemployment in the country, particularly in the farming sector.
 This has resulted in low agricultural output and also led to a dip in the standard of living.